99bruno/QRcode_generator_bot/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details.
+This project is licensed under the 99bruno License - see the [LICENSE](LICENSE.md) file for details.

 ---